-At the heart of the School District's vision and priorities will be the concept of "students leading the way."
-Every decision we make and initiative we put forth will keep students at the center of our work.
-They will be engaged in the process and help shape the opportunities we offer them.
-Students must have a voice in our School District and be active participants in determining the outcomes we strive to achieve.
-Our students will lead Columbus City Schools into the future.
+At the heart of the School District's vision and priorities is the concept of "students leading the way."
+Every decision we make and every initiative we put forth keeps students at the center of our work.
+They are engaged in the process and help shape the opportunities we offer them.
+Students have a voice in our School District and are active participants in determining the outcomes we strive to achieve.
+Our students are leading Columbus City Schools into the future.